What fonts can I use in my email signature

 Unless your recipient has that exact web font installed in their PC or Mac too (which most people won't), they won't see the email signature like you designed it and intended it to be seen.

-Instead they will see it with a fallback font like Arial or Times New Roman and this can cause all sorts of other problems with line heights and throw out the entire email signature design.
+Instead they will see it with a fallback font like Arial or close New Roman and this can cause all sorts of other problems with line heights and throw out the entire email signature design.

 Therefore if you want to be sure that the email signature you're sending is going to look the same when it's received by anyone, our best recommendation is stick to using the above email signature safe fonts that come pre-installed in macOS and Windows software.